Wasi34/Pizzabites/README.md

 • Search food in menu
 • Comment Box

-Required technologies to run this Project:
+# Required technologies
 1.Visual Studio 2022 or higher
 2.Microsoft SQL Server Management Studio 2008

-Steps of how to run this project:-
+# How to Install & Use
 Step 1: Download the zip file.
 Step 2: Execute the sql file in SQL server.
 Step 3: Connect your database with visual studio and create model.